WahidSaeed/wahidsaeed.github.io/README.md

 # Terminal Portfolio Website

-A retro CRT terminal-style portfolio website for Abdul Wahid, featuring a distinctive green-on-black aesthetic with authentic terminal effects.
+A Portfolio website for Abdul Wahid, featuring a distinctive green-on-black aesthetic with authentic terminal effects.

 ## 🚀 Features